-The Frenchman has condemned the violent scenes which met the end of England Under-21's playoff victory last Tuesday in a letter to sports minister Hugh Robertson
+UEFA president Michel Platini has described the violent scenes which met the end of England Under-21's meeting with their Serbian counterparts last Tuesday as "disgraceful".

 Stuart Pearce's side sealed its progress to the 2013 Under-21 European Championships with a 1-0 win, but saw Danny Rose red carded after the final whistle for kicking a bottle into the crowd - a move which he later argued was prompted by monkey chants from supporters.

 A mass brawl between players and coaching staff also met the final whistle at the Mladost Stadium which, along with the allegations of racist chanting, has prompted a UEFA investigation.